gaonkarr/aws-copilot-demo/README.md

 This will clone the AWS sample app, and initiate the deployment of the application.
 It will take few minutes for it to automatically create basic networking infrastructure, build your docker image, create a repository in Amazon ECR, push the docker image, create the Amazon ECS Clusters, ALB, and finally create tasks.
 In the end, it will provide you with a URL that points to your deployed sample application.

 ## Deploy Microservices Application :
 In real world, you would have a microservices application to be deployed.
 Following will walk you through individual commands of Copilot that can deployed individual components of your microservices application, build a release pipeline and showcase how can view logs & health status of your application.

+**About the Sample Microservices Application**
+This is a reference architecture that shows a containerized Node.js microservices application to using AWS Copilot.

+The microservices app was developed from the AWS Sample [here](https://github.com/awslabs/amazon-ecs-nodejs-microservices/tree/master/3-microservices)

+The sample has 3 services - users,threads,posts - defined behind an Amazon Application Load Balancer (ALB), and we create rules on the ALB that direct requests that match a specific path to a specific service.
+So each service will only serve one particular class of REST object, and nothing else.
+This will give us some significant advantages in our ability to independently monitor and independently scale each service.

 Microservices Application Architecture
 ![Sample Application Architecture ](/images/sample-app-architecture.png)